hazelcast/hazelcast/site/docs/design-docs/014-batchstage-sort.md

 *Target Release:* 4.3

-So far Jet has not had an option to sort the data except indirectly, through a special aggregate operation.
-This design implements sorting, but only for a batch workload.
+Currently, Jet can sort the data only indirectly, through a special aggregate operation, resulting in a single output item that is the whole sorted list.
+This design implements a transform that affects just the order and not the type of the stream items (`T` vs. `List<T>`), but only for a batch workload.
 We gain the following methods:

 ```java
 BatchStage<T> BatchStage.sort()